Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Conclusions and Future Work

-As future work, the proposed approach of lifelong self-adaptation could be applied to the problem of drift of adaptation spaces in different application domains, adding to the external validity of the proposed approach.
-Beyond that, it would be interesting to study other problems that a learning-based self-adaptive system may face leveraging the generic approach of lifelong self-adaptation.
+As future work, the proposed approach of lifelong self-adaptation could be applied to the problem of drift of adaptation spaces \re{for different scenarios and different application domains, adding to the external validity of the proposed approach.
+The knowledge extracted from such studies may yield solutions that may be reusable across domains.} \re{Another interesting line of future work could be dealing with dynamically changing goals.
+Yet another option for future work would be to study the challenges associated with catastrophic forgetting when applying lifelong self-adaptation.} Beyond that, it would be interesting to study other problems that a learning-based self-adaptive system may face leveraging the generic approach of lifelong self-adaptation.
 One example could be the automatic generation of adaptation strategies (e.g., to reconfigure) under new encountered conditions.
-An inspiring example based on automatic synthesis is\,\cite{NAHABEDIAN2022101850}.
+An inspiring example based on automatic synthesis is presented in\,\cite{NAHABEDIAN2022101850}.
 Another example is employing lifelong self-adaptation for realizing situation awareness in self-adaptive systems, inspired by~\cite{lesch2022self}.
 The task-manager component can play a central role in this way.
-In the long term, an interesting topic for research could be to investigate how lifelong self-adaptation can be enhanced to build truly self-evolving systems.
-Inspiration in that direction is reported in\,\cite{self-evolve}.
+In the long term, an interesting topic for research could be to investigate how lifelong self-adaptation can be enhanced to build systems that can truly evolve themselves.
+Inspiration in that direction can be found in research on self-improvement\,\cite{7573157} and self-evolution\,\cite{self-evolve}.